aalaa-sehsah/tp-vwgan/readme.md

 # Note

-If you need the trained models, contact me at `aalaa.sehsah@gmail.com`
+If you need the trained models files, contact me at `aalaa.sehsah@gmail.com`